Kreolwolf1/factory-nodejs/lib/validation/readme.md

 ), accountController.createAccount);
 ```

-##Exporting rules to the front-end
+##Exporting Rules to the Frontend

-File with custom validation rules also can we exported to the front-end.
-To achieve this you should use [browserify grunt task][2] and avoid usage of node.js specific libraries in rules.js file.
-Keep in mind that [lodash][3], [util][4], [validator][5] and many other libraries and utilities can we easily processed via browserify.
+You can export the file with your custom validation rules to the frontend.
+For this purpose, you need to use the [browserify grunt][2] task and, at the same time, avoid using any of Node.js specific libraries in the **rules.js** file.

+Take into account that [lodash][3], [util][4], [validator.js][5] and a lot of other libraries and utilities can be easily processed via **browserify**.

-If you want apply validator.js rules on front-end you can use next trick.
+If you would like to apply validator.js rules to the frontend, you can use the next trick:

 ```js
 var validator = require('validator');